rimlaban7/azure-kubernetes-service-terraform/README.md

 ### Initialize Terraform Remote State Storage

 When you execute `terraform init`, you're setting up the providers and linking to any existing state of the infrastructure.
 For this project, the backend state is kept in an Azure storage account.
-You only need to run the `init-remote-backend.yml` GitHub Actions Workflow once, and it will initialize an Azure storage account for Terraform remote state.
+You only need to run the GitHub Action Workflow `init-remote-backend.yml` once, and it will initialize an Azure storage account for Terraform remote state.
+Make sure to provide the proper environment name, default is `prod`.
 In the next step, we'll import this into Terraform state, so Terraform can also track it.
 It makes much more sense to use declerative syntax with Terraform for further provisioning, instead of Azure CLI's procedural syntax.
 This will make management much easier and simpler.